The Order of Affection

 Still, his devotion seemed inconsistent when considering the occasional shock of oily blues and bagged feathers splayed out on the refrigerator shelf.
 I used to fabricate stories about the feathers and the two shotguns shoved under the sofa like a detective reconstructing a murder.
 And though I was frightened by the idea of hunting and horrified by the rigid game, I was fairly comfortable with the guns.
 My father never spoke to me about either but found my startled reaction amusing.

-I explained away his affection towards fish and birds (when he wasn't preying upon them) cats and later small dogs for the most part, as a significant alternative to humans.
+I explained away his affection towards fish and birds (when he wasn't preying upon them) cats and later small dogs, for the most part, as a significant alternative to humans.
 These were the relationships that could bring the occasional smile to his face.

-In the hours after work, when he wasn't tending the reservoir, my father would descend into the basement to oversee smaller tanks, the surplus he needed to stock his titanic universe upstairs.
+In the hours after work, when he wasn't tending the living room reservoir, my father would descend into the basement to oversee his smaller tanks, the surplus he needed to stock his titanic universe upstairs.
 Beneath a canopy of asbestos, the basement was where he communed with bubbling guppies and mollies.
 The tool closet however, was where he ate the walnuts.

 He was being careful with my life.
 No one could argue this intentional act of goodwill.
 Besides, I knew the guns weren't loaded.